asciinema/asciinema/README.md

 for recording and live streaming terminal sessions.

-Unlike typical _screen_ recording software, which records visual output of a screen into a heavyweight video files (`.mp4`, `.mov`), asciinema CLI runs _inside a terminal_, capturing terminal session output into a lightweight recording files in the [asciicast](https://docs.asciinema.org/manual/asciicast/v3/) format (`.cast`), or streaming it live to viewers in real-time.
+Unlike typical _screen_ recording software, which records visual output of a screen into heavyweight video files (`.mp4`, `.mov`), asciinema CLI runs _inside a terminal_, capturing terminal session output into a lightweight recording file in the [asciicast](https://docs.asciinema.org/manual/asciicast/v3/) format (`.cast`), or streaming it live to viewers in real-time.